 You could find that it doesn’t quite work as an elevator pitch.
 (If, and only if, you’re honest with yourself.)

-Soft concepts don’t work well in elevators
+Soft concepts don’t work as elevator pitches

 In which case, you need to hunker down and figure out why your screenplay doesn’t boil down to an elevator pitch.